 Please keep in mind, we operate with a multi-person review committee; this is the same manner as art programs nationwide.
-We receive over 200 portfolios each year and individual feedback or critiquing will not be supplied.
+Individual feedback or critiquing will not be supplied.

 1. Applying to the department.